Nagaland Jobs : NIT Nagaland Recruitment 2025

-Applications are invited for recruitment of various technical positions or jobs in NIT Nagaland in 2025.
+Applications are invited for recruitment of various project based positions or jobs in NIT Nagaland in 2025.

-National Institute of Technology (NIT) Nagaland is inviting applications from eligible candidates for recruitment to the posts or jobs of a Junior Research Fellow (JRF) in a Research Project with funding from Advanced Manufacturing Technology Scheme of Department of Science Technology (DST), Govt of India “Design and Development of GaN Nanowire based High Performance UV Photosensor for Medical and Military Applications” in 2025.
-National Institute of Technology Nagaland, an Institute of National importance is a higher education technical Institute at Chumukedima (Dimapur), Nagaland.
-It is one among the ten newly approved NITs by the Government of India in 2009 under the 11th Five Year Plan and it started functioning altogether from the academic year 2010.
-Initially, this Institute started its journey under the mentorship of National Institute of Technology Silchar in Assam.
-It functioned in the campus of NIT Silchar for two years.
-Land for permanent campus was altogether identified for the Institute during January 2012 and it is located at a hilly terrain area at Chumukedima near Dimapur, Nagaland.
-The first academic session of the Institute in its permanent campus started on 20th September 2012.
-The land of 291 acres (which had been originally allotted for the Office of the Deputy Commissioner) was handed over by the Government of Nagaland with a few buildings to NIT Nagaland for the establishment of its permanent campus.
-The infrastructure for class rooms, hostels and also dining blocks for Boys and Girls have been created with refurbishment of the existing RCC buildings and construction of a few pre-fabricated buildings.
-Pre-fabricated structures for new class room blocks, laboratories (Physics, Chemistry, Electrical Machines, Power Systems etc.) and also hostels have been constructed
+National Institute of Technology (NIT) Nagaland is inviting applications from eligible candidates for recruitment to the posts or jobs of Project Associate (PA) in a Research Project funded by Ministry of Electronics and Information Technology, New Delhi, Govt. of India under Chips to startup (C2S) scheme entitled “FPGA/Adaptive-SoC Implementation of Deep Learning framework for Automatic Speech Recognition (ASR) system” in 2025.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!